peteflorence/visuomotor_correspondence/README.md

 Without documentation, this code will not be of much use to try and actually use.

-We've open-sourced it so we can more easily point people to it as reference.
+We've open-sourced it sooner-than-later so we can more easily point people to it as reference.

+Soon we will have documentation.
+Stay tuned!